 Careers Education Information Advice and Guidance: Futures Programme

 The career journey (above) starts from Year 7 and will continue each year.
 We focus students on getting to explore themselves and the opportunities around them.
 Then we support them with the knowledge and experience they need to make positive career choices.
-(To see an enlargement of this, please click here)
+(To see an enlargement of the Year 7 to Year 11 Futures Programme, please click here) (To look at the 6th form Careers Provision, click here)

 If you are a Business or Learning Provider that would like to support our programme for example Mock Interviews, Careers Talk, Careers Convention, Work Experience etc, please email email@example.com